HyQuRP: Hybrid quantum-classical neural network with rotational and permutational equivariance: Abstract

 \section{Abstract}

-We introduce HyQuRP, a hybrid quantum-classical neural network equivariant to rotational and permutational symmetries.
-While existing equivariant quantum machine learning models often rely on ad hoc constructions, HyQuRP is built upon the formal foundations of group representation theory.
-In the sparse-point regime, HyQuRP consistently outperforms strong classical and quantum baselines across multiple benchmarks.
-For example, when six subsampled points are used, HyQuRP ($\sim$1.5K parameters) achieves 76.13\% accuracy on the 5-class ModelNet benchmark, compared to approximately 71\% for PointNet, PointMamba, and PointTransformer with similar parameter counts.
-These results highlight HyQuRP’s exceptional data efficiency and suggest the potential of quantum machine learning models for processing 3D point cloud data.
+Group-equivariant quantum machine learning has emerged as a promising paradigm by incorporating symmetry into quantum models.
+However, constructing models simultaneously equivariant to both rotational and permutational symmetries in a principled manner remains a bottleneck.
+In this work, we develop a general framework for dual-equivariant gates under rotations and permutations and analyze the dimension of the resulting gate space using group representation theory.
+Based on this, we introduce HyQuRP, a hybrid quantum-classical neural network with dual equivariance.
+On 3D point cloud classification benchmarks in the sparse-point regime, HyQuRP outperforms strong classical and quantum baselines.
+For example, when six subsampled points are used, HyQuRP ($\sim$1.5K parameters) achieves 76.13\% accuracy on the 5-class ModelNet benchmark, compared with 72.54\%, 71.09\%, and 71.03\% for Tensor Field Network, PointNet, and PointMamba with similar parameter counts.
+These results highlight HyQuRP's strong data efficiency and suggest the potential of equivariant quantum machine learning approaches in symmetry-sensitive tasks.